tadeuasarro/react-calculator/README.md

-# React Calculator - Milestone 1
+# React Calculator - Milestone 2

 #### Hello there!
-Welcome to my React Calculator Milestone 1!
+Welcome to my React Calculator Milestone 2!

 #### Features
-- ReactJS app start;
-- Initialize the Github repo;
+- Create primitive components;
-- Add the linters.
+- Display some info with props on the screen.
-- Push to Heroku.

 #### Livedemo